sanghumchoi/Movie-Dataset/README.md

 # Movie-Dataset
-Project on iscraping and calling API to collect movie data + forecasting profitability of movies based on regressions
+Project on scraping and calling API to collect movie data + forecasting profitability of movies based on regressions